John C. Moore (American politician): Military service

 He then became an officer in the Confederate States Army.
 He was a friend and school mate of General John S. Marmaduke and became his chief of staff and served as his second in Marmaduke's duel with Confederate General Lucius M. Walker, an event known as the Marmaduke-Walker duel.
 He served with Marmaduke until the Battle of Mine Creek, when the general was captured.
 He attained the rank of judge adjutant general of Arkansas for six months.
 Moore received the rank of colonel while serving under General Joseph O. Shelby.
 He served with marked distinction.
 After the Civil War ended, and to keep from surrendering their forces, Moore and Shelby served with the French under Maximilian, tried to serve with Shelby, or held back Maximilian's troops in Mexico.

 He wrote the "Missouri" section of the Confederate Military History.

-After the wars
+Later life

 Moore returned to St. Louis and worked for the St. Louis Post-Dispatch and then moved to Kansas City, where he founded the Kansas City Times.
 (Note: It was also stated that he was a founder and was the first editor of the old Kansas City Times in the 1850s.)
 He returned to Colorado and lived in Pueblo, where he founded the Pueblo Democrat and the Pueblo Press.
 He then returned to Kansas City.
 (Note: From the biography of his son, Harris, it appears that the children spent some of their childhood in Colorado, but lived mostly in Missouri.)